Occupational Therapy Assistant

 - TSI complete.

-- Achieve an ACT composite score of 19 or above and a minimum of 16 in all individual areas (English, Math, Reading, and Science).
-Take the ACT plus Writing component Exam, the ACT Writing score must be a 6 or above.
+- New: Complete the ACT Exam including the Writing component.
+Achieve an ACT composite of 19 or above and a minimum of 16 in all individual areas (English, Math, Reading, and Science).
+ACT Writing domain scores must be a 6 or above in each individual area.
 Scores must be current within the last 5 years.
+ACT Exemptions are not permitted.

 - Earn a minimum cumulative GPA of 3.0 on a 4.0 scale in all transfer courses if applicable.